itsubaki/awsri/README.md

 ## Motivation

- We want to reduce AWS cost.
+ In order to reduce AWS cost,
  It is necessary to effectively buy Reserved Instance.
  But AWS pricing is complicated and difficult.
  This library shows the RI that you should buy now,